humemai/co-learning/graph-learning/README.md

 **TODO-6: Double check with Emma if obtaining (situation, human-robot actions, reward) is easy.**
+Answer Emma: Easy is relative here.
+It is easy to obtain the Q-table for the contextual bandit (this is logged at the end of every round of the experiment).
+Currently, I currently don't log individual rewards obtained.
+I also wonder what you mean with 'optimal policy' here, as it is not really possible to know what is optimal and whether it is reached.

 _(situation, human-robot actions)_ pairs are very likely to be duplicate.
 However, it's likely that the participants have described the same situation and human-robot actions